turingschool/career-development-curriculum-site/module_three/week_3_coverletter.md

 After you complete this lesson you should be able to:

-* Have a solid understanding of the application process
 * Understand the purpose of a cover letter
 * Reflect on what needs to be in a cover letter
 * Prepare a cover letter based on a job application